AaronBray/AaronBray.github.io/_posts/2025-09-10-SimpleCTF.md

 Checking [hashes.com](https://hashes.com/en/decrypt/hash) and [crack station](https://crackstation.net/) - nothing found
 Using hashes.com to identify the hash type shows this as an md5 hash Moving beyond online hash crackers lets load the hash into a text file and use Hashcate or JohnTheRipper to check against the rockyou password list

-Tested john the ripper - Didnt work as expected and could not get any reliable output or any results
+Tested john the ripper - Didnt work as expected on windows and could not get any reliable output or any results

-Running the hash in hashcat in autodetect mode shows that all-m hashtype options do not work Lets add the salt to the hash
+Running the hash in hashcat in autodetect mode shows that all -m hashtype options do not work Lets add the salt to the hash
 Adding the salt to the end of hash like so -> passwordhash:salt